joshuakto/fit/README.md

 2. Enable verbose notice for mobile users (to indicate pull/push progress).
 3. Improve user notification
    - let users know when attempting to push deletion of a file to Github that does not exist on the remote
+4. Implement single button pull and push (and allow users to resolve conflicting file changes)

 # Acknowledgements
  - This plugin is built using [Obsidian Sample Plugin](https://github.com/obsidianmd/obsidian-sample-plugin) as a template.